bshenouda/mosaiks-demo/README.md

-This notebook illustrates how to process label data and merge it with MOSAIKS features to make predictions.
+This repository illustrates how to process label data for merging with MOSAIKS features obtained from the [MOSAIKS API](siml.berkeley.edu).

-Shapefile input data downloaded from: https://geonode.wfp.org/layers/geonode%3Aecu_ica_landdegradation_geonode_jul2018
+Each folder provides an example of label preparation, starting from different formats: polygon, vector, and point data.
+Each example uses different data from different sources to provide an understanding of the types of data formats and labels that can be used to make predictions.

+Further resources can be found at siml.berkeley.edu.

+The original published paper detailing the MOSAIKS can be found at [Rolf et al. “A generalizable and accessible approach to machine learning with global satellite imagery.”
+Nature Communications (2021)](https://www.nature.com/articles/s41467-021-24638-z).